sher1w/sher1w/Readme.md

 Interned as a pentesting and network analysis intern in 2025.
 A few IIT certifications in cybersecurity and systems.
-Comfortable in Java, Python, C and Linux.
+Comfortable in Java, Python, C , C++ , R and Linux.

 ---